 Looking for new clients?
 These 7 web design mistakes stop them calling

 Service-based business owners often complain of a lack of leads (new clients making enquiries).
-The reasons for this can usually be traced back to their websites.
+The reasons for this can usually be traced back to web design mistakes.

 Probably the number one question I receive from service-based business owners is “How can I get more leads?”
 They’ve worked hard at email and social media marketing but they’re just not getting the enquiries they need.